 - 3) A strategic planning process should be fluid and flexible enough to foster creative and strategic thinking.
-Accordingly, rather than prescribing rigid steps and timelines, this strategic planning policy sets out a general framework to guide the strategic planning efforts of the Board and Management. - 4) The CEO will be responsible for determining the precise nature of the planning process over time and the format of the resulting strategic plan.
-The Board expects however that the following general guidelines will be met where appropriate: - a) The planning process will incorporate the following: - i) Environment: The planning process should allow for consideration of issues and trends occurring in the environment that may have an impact on the mission and vision of the Plan. - ii) Board involvement: The Board believes that while Management should be the primary driver of the strategic planning process, the Board should have opportunities to provide ideas and counsel throughout the process.
-Forums for such involvement may include regular or special board or committee meetings, retreats, or, subject to open meeting laws, surveys and one-on- one discussions. - iii) Stakeholder input: The planning process should, where appropriate, allow for input from the City, staff, vendors, or other stakeholders.
-The CEO should determine the specific sources, scope, means, and frequency of such input. - iv) Flexible timing: The Board recognizes that strategic planning is an ongoing process in that the Board and Management should continually be considering the strategic direction of the Plan.
-The Board, however, does not expect the strategic plan to be updated with a pre-determined frequency.
-Instead, the CEO is expected to update the strategic plan as required and to advise the Board accordingly.
-The Board does, however, expect to be regularly informed of the status and implementation of the initiatives contained in the strategic plan.
+Accordingly, rather than prescribing rigid steps and timelines, this strategic planning policy sets out a general framework to guide the strategic planning efforts of the Board and management. - 4) The CEO will be responsible for determining the precise nature of the planning process over time and the format of the resulting strategic plan.
+The Board expects however that the following general guidelines will be met where appropriate: - a) The planning process will incorporate the following: - i.
+Environment: The planning process should allow for consideration of issues and trends occurring in the environment that may have an impact on the mission and vision of the Plan. - ii.
+Board involvement: The Board believes that while management should be the primary driver of the strategic planning process, the Board should have opportunities to provide ideas and counsel throughout the process.
+Forums for such involvement may include regular or special board or committee meetings, retreats, or, subject to open meeting laws, surveys and one-on- one discussions. - iii.
+Stakeholder input: The planning process should, where appropriate, allow for input from the City, staff, vendors, or other stakeholders.
+The CEO should determine the specific sources, scope, means, and frequency of such input. - iv.
+Flexible timing: The Board recognizes that strategic planning is an ongoing process in that the Board and management should continually be considering the strategic direction of the Plan.
+The Board, however, does not expect the Strategic Plan to be updated with a pre-determined frequency.
+Instead, the CEO is expected to update the Strategic Plan as required and to advise the Board accordingly.
+The Board does, however, expect to be regularly informed of the status and implementation of the initiatives contained in the Strategic Plan. - b) The resulting strategic plan documentation will generally include the following elements:

-1 A mission statement typically describes an organization's products and services, customers, geographic markets, and ownership structure)
+&lt;sup>2 A mission statement typically describes an organization's products and services, customers, geographic markets, and ownership structure)